Kim Kardashian Called Out For Apparent Awkward Photoshop Fail On Her Thumb

 As The Inquisitr previously reported, many called out the picture for being generally “weird” shortly after Kim shared it online, but others are now noticing what they’re claiming is a major Photoshop fail on her right hand.

-Per a recent report from Cosmopolitan this week, many social media users noticed that the reality star’s thumb looked to be very odd in the upload she shared across her various social media pages with many suggesting that it had been so heavily edited it didn’t even look like a thumb anymore.
+Per a recent report from Cosmopolitan this week, many social media users noticed that the reality star’s thumb looked to be very odd in the upload she shared across her various social media pages with many suggesting that it had been so heavily edited, it didn’t even look like a thumb anymore.

 “Nice thumb!
 Genetic Mutant?” one person commented on the photo, which was posted to Kim’s official Instagram account on August 12.

-The outlet reported that another then wrote, “look at Kim’s hand, it looks off,” while a third commented by writing, “Why is her thumb the same size as the rest of her fingers.”
+The outlet reported that another then wrote, “look at Kim’s hand, it looks off.”

+A third commented by writing, “Why is her thumb the same size as the rest of her fingers.”

 View this post on Instagram